Graph-and-Geometric-Learning/HyBRiD/README.md

 ```shell
 python main.py -c config/hybrid.yaml
 ```
-This will train the model and report the metrics.
+This will train the model and report the metrics on the ABIDE FIQ task.

 ## TODO